devdeliw/website/content/posts/nasa_derive_3.md

 V(\vec{r}).
 $$

-Therefore, any energy splitting arises entirely from the coulomb term.
+Therefore, any energy splitting arises entirely from the Coulomb term.

 ### Energy Splitting